Updated on March 7, 2023

 Finally, witch hazel is a natural extract of Hamamelis virginiana that’s popular in treating a wide range of skin conditions as well as being used as a cleaner.
 It’s the most mild of the three and also generally considered to be the safest.

-How Effective is Rubbing Alcohol Against Fleas?
+How Effective is Rubbing Alcohol for Fleas?

 The big argument for using rubbing alcohol against fleas is its ability to dehydrate the fleas, killing them.
 While this is certainly true, the effects aren’t instantaneous and there’s a lot of risk involved.